apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 1 - BaaS/README.md

 Replace `{your-org}` with the actual name of your API BaaS

-Note: Its a bad API design to have a GET resource updates the data, but this is being done to make it easy to load the sample data from a brower!!
+Note: Its a bad API design to have a GET resource updates the data.
+We are only doing this to make it easy to load the sample data from a brower!!
 Lets just use this URL once and erase this from our memories!
 ```